jiangkanqian/Aurora-Code/README.md

                         loop back -----------------> messages[]

     That is the minimal agent loop.
-Claude Code wraps this loop with a production-grade harness: permissions, streaming,
+Aurora Code wraps this loop with a production-grade harness: permissions, streaming,
     concurrency, compaction, sub-agents, persistence, and MCP.
 ```